cryptomator/docs/source/misc/vault-version-history.rst

 Vault Version History
 =====================

-Cryptomator vaults need to adhere to a structure and format (as described in :ref:`Security Architecture <security/architecture>`) that may change over time.
+Cryptomator vaults need to adhere to a structure and format (as described in :doc:`Security Architecture </security/architecture>`) that may change over time.
 In order to identify the correct format, the masterkey file contains a version number, which represents the vault version.

+.. _misc/vault-version-history/version-7:

 Version 7
 ---------